How To Choose The Best Party Dresses For Your Skin Tone

-If you're staring at your skin trying to figure out if it's green or blue that you're seeing and you really can't tell, you're probably a neutral.
+If you're staring at your skin trying to figure out if it's green or blue that you're seeing and you really can't tell, you're probably neutral.
 It just means that you have a mix of both colorings.

 Seeing blue and pink means you're cool-colored.
 Green and gold are for -- you guessed it -- warm.

-If none of these tests convince you, just think of the jewelry you wear most often.
+If none of these tests convince you, think of the jewelry you wear most often.
 Sometimes, we're pretty good at figuring out our undertones without even realizing it.